NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Application Template" link="https://worldwind.arc.nasa.gov/java/latest/webstart/ApplicationTemplate.jnlp" imgUrl="/img/java/applicationtemplate_01_250.jpg" %}}
-This is the most basic usage of the SDK.
-It displays the default globe with its default layers.
-It includes capabilities such as a compass and status bar that are common to most applications, and presents Earth within a star field and with an atmosphere.
-It requires only 6 lines of code to instantiate everything seen here.
+Displays the default globe with its default layers.
+Includes capabilities such as a compass and status bar that are common to most applications, and presents Earth within a star field and with an atmosphere.
+Only 6 lines of code are required to instantiate everything seen here.
 {{% /panel %}}

 ---